matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Walk past fence protecting small gardener’s shed on your left.
 About 50 yards farther, at the crest of the hill, turn right on gray-gravel path that veers off on right.
 * Descend dirt path that will soon flatten out as it borders Pioneer East Meadow on right.
 * Continue straight across T-junction with another dirt trail.
 When trail goes behind Log Cabin, pass another junction; bear right uphill on the main path.
-* Turn left on asphalt path and then proceed across crosswalk across one-way B Lake Drive East.
-Continue straight on sidewalk as it ascends west toward Stow Lake Boat House.
+* Turn left on asphalt path and then proceed across crosswalk across one-way Blue Heron Lake Drive East.
+Continue straight on sidewalk as it ascends west toward Blue Heron Lake Boat House.
 * Opposite restroom, walk left up very short asphalt road going past Boat House on its east side.
-* Turn left at Stow Lake and follow asphalt trail along shore until you arrive at the gray cement Roman Bridge.
+* Turn left at Blue Heron Lake and follow asphalt trail along shore until you arrive at the gray cement Roman Bridge.
 * Cross bridge and turn left.
 * Walk along shore past the Chinese Pavilion and Huntington Falls to arrive at the stone and brick Rustic Bridge.
 * Walk across bridge and turn right.
 * Descend first asphalt path on left, going south.
-* Cross Stow Lake Drive and continue to descend.
+* Cross Blue Heron Lake Drive and continue to descend.
 * Just after you pass restroom on left, turn right sidewalk, walk about 50 yards to first intersection, cross Martin Luther King Jr. Drive, and follow asphalt path to exit Golden Gate Park through Breon Gate to Lincoln Way.
 * Cross Lincoln and walk up 19th Avenue one block to Irving.
 * Turn left at Irving and walk three blocks east to 16th Avenue.